saaibi/Fracttal/README.md

 # Full-Stack Fracttal

-This is a full-stack todo list application built with React (with Vite and Redux), Node.js, and PostgreSQL.
+This is a full-stack Fracttal application built with React (with Vite and Redux), Node.js, and PostgreSQL.

 ## Project Setup with Docker